-God od news!
+Good news!
 Reading Corps thrives in a wide variety of contexts.
-There are a few bare minimum considerations: Is there someone on your staff with the talent and capacity to serve as the Internal Coach?
-Please go to page 9 and review "Description of Internal Coach" in this document.
-How will the Internal Coach's schedule reflect time for Reading Corps duties (approx. 6-9 hours per classroom per month) plus training?
-How will you (the school/district) compensate the Internal Coach required training dates?
-Mileage/hotel accommodations?
-How will you (the school/district) compensate the Internal Coach for time spent on Reading Corps duties throughout the year?
-Name of proposed Internal Coach: Does your school ("site") serve students in Kindergarten, first, second, and/or third grade?
-Is student contact time sufficient for a Reading Corps Interventionist schedule?
-Is there support for research-based literacy interventions to occur during the school day? (e.g., a place for tutoring, a computer with internet access and a video camera, all teachers know what the K-3 Reading Corp does) Her re are other factors will you about when you apply so we can best customize the Reading Corps award for your site e: What curriculum are you currently using for tier 1 and tier 2/3 intervention?
-What literacy assessments do you use for screening and progress monitoring?
-In which space(s) would the Reading Corps sessions occur?
-To which computer(s) with internet access and a video camera would Interventionists(s) have regular, reliable access?
-What secure (locked) storage could the Reading Corps Interventionist use for student files, for personal items, etc.)?
-What is the Response to Intervention/Multi-Tiered Systems of Support model of service delivery utilized at your site for academics and behavior?
-Estimate the number of students who are below grade level expectations in reading for each grade, i.e., need tier 2 intervention Site has computer with internet access and a video camera to allow for remote based support, observations, and monthly data review meetings.
-What do we need to know about your district or agency in order to be in compliance with your own district or agency's policies for partnerships?
-With whom should we work on the following if they come up? □ We run extensive background checks and cannot pay for or ask Interventionists to pay for any additional background checks.
-Additional background checks will be at the district/school expense.
-Contact for background checks:[name]; contact during schools year; contact during summer Posting open positions on a district or site employment page (Recruitment contact for Interventionist recruitment: [name]; contact during schools year; contact during summer □ Posting a site sign with the AmeriCorps logo, Reading Corps logo, and, potentially, the logo of any funder who is sponsoring the program at your site.
+There are a few bare minimum considerations:

+- □ Is there someone on your staff with the talent and capacity to serve as the Internal Coach?
+Please go to page 10 and review "Description of Internal Coach" in this document. - □ How will the Internal Coach's schedule reflect time for Reading Corps duties (approx. 6-9 hours per classroom per month) plus training? - □ How will you (the school/district) compensate the Internal Coach required training dates?
+All training for Internal Coaches will be completed virtual and asynchronous. - □ How will you (the school/district) compensate the Internal Coach for time spent on Reading Corps duties throughout the year, if applicable? - □ Name of proposed Internal Coach: - Does your school ("site") serve students in Kindergarten, first, second, and/or third grade? - □ Is student contact time sufficient for a Reading Corps Interventionist schedule? - □ Is there support for research-based literacy interventions to occur during the school day? (e.g., a place for tutoring, a computer with internet access and a video camera, all teachers know what the K-3 Reading Corp does)

+Here are other factors that will be helpful when you apply so we can best customize the Reading Corps award for your site:

+- □ What curriculum are you currently using for tier 1 and tier 2/3 intervention? - □ What literacy assessments do you use for screening and progress monitoring? - In which space(s) would the Reading Corps sessions occur?
+Note: sites have the option for Interventionists to serve inperson, virtual or hybrid to meet site specific needs. - □ To which computer(s) with internet access and a video camera would Interventionists(s) have regular, reliable access? - Will the Interventionist serve virtual?
+If so, does the school have a computer with camera and microphone for the Interventionist to use for the program year?
+What platform will be used to connect student to Interventionist? - □ What secure (locked) storage could the Reading Corps Interventionist use for student files, for personal items, etc.? - □ What is the Response to Intervention/Multi-Tiered Systems of Support model of service delivery utilized at your site for academics and behavior? - □ Estimate the number of students who are below grade level expectations in reading for each grade, i.e., need tier 2 intervention - □ Site has computer with internet access and a video camera to allow for remote based support, observations, and monthly data review meetings. - What do we need to know about your district or agency in order to be in compliance with your own district or agency's policies for partnerships?
+With whom should we work on the following if they come up? - □ We run extensive background checks and cannot pay for or ask Interventionists to pay for any additional background checks.
+Additional background checks will be at the district/school expense. - Contact for background checks: [name]; contact during schools year; contact during summer - Posting open positions on a district or site employment page (Recruitment contact for Interventionist recruitment: [name]; contact during schools year; contact during summer - □ Posting a site sign with the AmeriCorps logo, Reading Corps logo, and, potentially, the logo of any funder who is sponsoring the program at your site.

 The Process to Apply Read the Guide to Apply and its entirety.
-Has the Internal Coach (page 9) read the Guide to Apply?
-Read Michigan Education Corps Participation Fee on page 12?
-Become a Reading Corps Partner: Apply for 2020-21: http://bit.ly/K-3SiteApplication20 Complete the Site Application.
-You may save partial work and log in prior to March 27, 2020 to finish or make changes.
-Site Applications accepted through March 27, 2020.
-If you have any questions, please contact Renee Borg at rborg@hopenetwork.org
+Has the Internal Coach read the Guide to Apply on page 10?
+Read Michigan Education Corps Participation Fee on page 14?
+Please click the link to get started: http://bit.ly/K-3App2021-22

+Complete the Site Application.
+You may save partial work and log in prior to March 12, 2021 to finish or make changes.